top of page

 8th Day Theology

-This 8 day rest ended with another Solemn "assembly" (Mass).
-This is why we start Whitsun Week with Mass at Pentecost and end with Mass at Trinity Sunday.
-Whereas the original Sabbath was on Day 7, the 8th Day signifies to us that (1) creatures were made to worship (2) Creation as a whole tends to The Eternal Sabbath known as "The 8th Day" (Genesis 2:2-3 cm.
+Creation as a whole therefore tends to The Eternal Sabbath known as "The 8th Day" (Genesis 2:2-3 cm.
 Psalm 95:11, Hebrews 4:9).
-In other words, The Universe has a purpose, a telos.
+In other words, the cosmos has a purpose, a telos.
 We can pick all this out of Leviticus 23 because as St. Augustine says, "The Old [Testament] is the New [Testament] hidden."
+In other words, Creation tends toward communion, unity.
+The fulfillment of Creation requires the gathering together of scattered humanity.

 New Testament Celebration